Tim-Liam-Hill/SimpleWebBrowser/README.md

 * Horizontal scrolling
 * scrolling for different platforms
 * on browser resize, don't reset scroll amount but instead make it proportional to original scroll
+* heading tags!!!!!
+REEEEEEEEEEE (just all the tags in general)

 # Exercises 1